pereiraleo447/worldbuilding-obsidian/SESSION PREP/LotE/Session Zero.md

 # House Rules

 1. Embarrassment of any kind will not be tolerated.
-## Inspiration
-- Call out explicitly, really offer it as a reward.

 ## Patrons and Factions

 Who are the patrons and factions the characters can be a part of?
 What brings the characters together to adventure in this campaign?
 Share these with your players.